aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 ### What I Learned

-1. The shop I didn't take the time to polish any of the settings.
+1. The shop didn't take the time to polish any of the settings.
 2. Only authorized dealers or installers have access to the programming and installation documents for the remote starter and bypass modules.
 3. I don't like the secrecy behind the products in the remote starter industry.

 **Expected**: The remote starter is installed and configured in a way that isn't a nuisance.

 **Actual**: The auto shop wired up the car so a button could turn it on and off.
 No extra features or convenience programming.
-No questioning the customer on what they would like setup.
+No questioning the customer on what they would like set up.

 ### What Was Neglected

 1. The car's default alarm will chirp alongside the aftermarket remote starter system whenever locking/unlocking.
-This let's everyone know that the car is _twice_ as secure.
+This lets everyone know that the car is _twice_ as secure.
 2. The car requires the user to press the unlock button twice on the new remote with frame-perfect timing in order to unlock all doors.
 Since there is a long delay with the new remote, this makes it difficult.
 If the user isn't fast enough, it will only unlock the driver door.
 3. The remote starter doesn't turn on the rear defogger because no one thought I would care about that.